Updated on 25th September 2019

 Choosing a JDK to base your code on used to be so much easier when there was a new Java release only every decade or so… Now we get a new version of Java every six months.
 So which version should you use?

 The first thing to understand is that not all JDK releases are created equal.
 Some of them are Long Term Releases (which will be supported for years to come) and others will be replaced after six months by Oracle (although other companies may offer longer term support).
-Long Term Releases were Java 8 and Java 11, while Java 9, 10 were short term (as is Java 12).
+Long Term Releases are Java 8, Java 11 and Java 14, while Java 9, 10, 12, 13 are short term.
 Official end of support dates are on the Oracle website.